Zero to App Store: Designing quso.ai App Experience from Scratch

 Home Screen Iteration 2

-The goal here was to reduce the learning curve and make cross-platform usage feel seamless.
+The goal across versions was to reduce the learning curve and make it easier for web users to adopt the app.

 Home Screen Iteration 3